ABILITIES & SKILLS

 Performance: A skill used to determine how well you can entertain an audience with music, dance, acting, storytelling, or some other form of entertainment.
 It can also be used to determine how convincing you are when pretending to be something or someone else.

 Constitution is your ability to endure strenuous situations.
 It is a measurement of your physical and mental endurance, and your resistance to sickness.
-The SM might determine your ability to hold your breath, go without food, water, or rest, or resist poison based on your Constitution score.
+The Architect might determine your ability to hold your breath, go without food, water, or rest, or resist poison based on your Constitution score or a roll of the die.

 Intelligence is your ability to learn, understand, recall information, and reason or deduce.